How to manage demographic gaps between senior executive leadership and succession within organizations

 The ability to engage senior executives on a part-time or project basis can bring both flexibility and strategic oversight for companies.

-Here are a few benefits of fractional roles:
+Here are a few benefits of fractional roles

 Instant expertise: Interim leaders bring decades of experience, quickly addressing organizational needs.